DrStrangelov3/Alberghi_Lombardia/Explanation_Alberghi_LGV.md

 ### External Data

-To improve the predictive power of my model I used an external dataset which includes demographic and geographic data of every city in Italy in 2017.
+To improve the predictive power of the model I used an external dataset which includes demographic and geographic data of every city in Italy in 2017.
 The dataset was collected from ISTAT and it is available on http://ckan.ancitel.it/dataset/.
 From this dataset I used only 5 features:
 <br>
 >- `ZonaClimatica`: Climate